 NHS speech and language therapy service for Bedfordshire and Luton

 The service is provided in a number of ways, depending on need.
-For example: individual or group treatment, parent/carer workshops and assessment clinics.
+This may be for example: individual or group treatment, support and advice in nursery or school, parent/carer workshops and drop-in information clinics.

 What does the service do?